LaunchCodeEducation/linux/content/configurations/virtualbox/windows-Instructions/index.md

 The next portion of the wizard will provide options for your installation including the following

-- `Choose start menu entries`
+- `Create start menu entries`
 - `Create a shortcut on the desktop`
 - `Create a shortcut in the Quick Launch Bar`
 - `Register file associations`

-For this particular installation walkthrough we will be leaving all of the above options selected and clicking the `Next` button.
+For this setup walkthrough we will be leaving all of the above options selected and clicking the `Next` button.

 ![virtualbox-wizard-features-3](pictures/virtualbox-wizard-features-3.png?classes=border)
 <!-- TODO: Decide whether or not we want to leave all options enabled or have the learner de-select all items.
 There is also the third option of letting them choose their own settings here -->